CloudMailin Send Email Message API

 subject string The subject of the email.
 This will override any subject set in headers or raw messages.

-tags Tags that help filter the messages within the dashboard
+tags array of string or string Tags that help filter the messages within the dashboard

 plain string The plain text part of the email message.
-Either the plain text or the html parts are required.
+Either the plain text, html, or markdown parts are required.

 html string The HTML part of the email message.
-Either the plain text or the html parts are required.
+Either the plain text, html, or markdown parts are required.

 headers object See the headers section

-attachments Arrary of attachment objects See the attachments section
+attachments array of attachment objects See the attachments section

 Attachments